digital-work-lab/open-source-project/docs/syllabus.md

 possibly a “how to succeed” section

-- Embrace the challenge and adopt a problem solving mindset
+- Embrace the challenge and adopt a problem-solving mindset
-- Take full responsibility to set up your programming environment
+- Take full responsibility for setting up your programming environment
 - Be prepared.
 Know your code, be able to explain it, and ask prepared questions (Google it, consider different options)
 - Do not use generative AI such as ChatGPT because you would risk copyright infringement
 - Adopt an Open-Source approach (work publicly, communicate in English, create a profile)